Honestly Autism Day

 Ann Turnbull is an Emerita Distinguished Professor in the Department of Special Education and Co-founder/Co-director of the Beach Center on Disability at the University of Kansas.
 She is a co-author of two leading textbooks in the field of special education – (a) Exceptional Lives: Special Education in Today’s Schools and (b) Families, Professionals, and Exceptionality: Positive Outcomes Through Partnerships and Trust.
 Her publication record includes 32 books, 250 articles, and 76 chapters.
 In 1999, she was selected as one of 36 individuals who have “changed the course of history in the 20th century” for individuals with intellectual and developmental disabilities.
 She is the parent of three children, one of whom, Jay (1967-2009), experienced multiple disabilities, and yet had an “enviable life” of equality of opportunity, independent living, full participation, and partial economic self-sufficiency.
 She says, “Jay was my best professor.”

-You can support Honestly Autism Day by participating in our
+You can also support Honestly Autism Day by participating in our

 PIECES OF PRIDE fundraiser!